labsyspharm/minerva-story-wiki/index.md

 Minerva Story is designed for large-scale microscopy images.
 It is specifically targeted towards multichannel microsocpy images where there are more image channels than can be rendered simultaneously to the screen.
 Each point in a story corresponds to a rendered group of channels overlaid with one or more segmentation masks.

-The application runs only on client-side javascript in a web browser.
-The code is built as a jekyll web application to allow convenient binding of the configuration files and serving from github pages.
-The images must be served from an external web host such as a public bucket on AWS S3.
+The application runs only as client-side javascript in a web browser.
+The code is built as a jekyll application to allow convenient binding of the configuration files and serving from github pages.
+The images must be served as a tiled image pyramid from an external web host such as a public bucket on AWS S3.

 ## Minerva Author

-TODO
+Minerva Author is a javascript web application based on [Openseadragon](https://openseadragon.github.io/) that runs locally on your computer.
+Using a lightweight python (flask) backend, it opens an [OME TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) file in a viewer that allows the grouping of channels to render together with colors and ranges per channel.
+You can set the name of each channel as well as the name of the channel group.